Have you noticed?

 Be careful if you’re mentioning your long industry tenure: 16 years of experience in sales doesn’t quite have the same ring as Generated 27% average over-quota revenue throughout progressively challenging sales roles.

 Just like a resume, there is no reason to clutter the landscape of your Profile with a phrase that is largely assumed.

-Rather than use this phrase, you can just skip to the relevant facts (managed $4.2M budget, oversaw 12-state region, supervised staff of 35) and save everyone’s time.
+Rather than use this phrase, you can just skip to the relevant facts (Managed $14.2M budget, Oversaw 14-state Eastern Region, Supervised 52-member team).

-By taking a long look at your LinkedIn Profile, you should be able to see if you’re committing the SAME mistakes that have been appearing on resumes for years.
+To sum up, it’s time to take a long look at your LinkedIn Profile to see if you’re committing the SAME mistakes that have been appearing on resumes for YEARS.